I have cancer – but it doesn’t have me – and the hospice has helped me to realise that.

 I look forward to my visits here so much, my hospice days are my best days of the week.

 They understand me and how I feel and the therapies they provide leave me feeling like a new person every time.
 They saved my sanity and I know I wouldn’t still be here without them.

-Porters are an integral part of the team here at the Hospice.
+Porters are an integral part of the team here at the hospice.
 On a daily basis they come in to contact with patients, families, staff and volunteers.
-From picking up patients from their home to take them to the Hospice for Day Services to covering reception, the job of a porter is incredibly varied.
+From picking up patients from their homes to take them to the hospice for Day Services, to covering reception, the job of a porter is incredibly varied.

 “As a Porter, I work across all departments of the Hospice.
 My job is really varied and no two days are the same.